Mellanox/libvma/README.txt

 Default value is 0 (deferred handling)

 VMA_INTERNAL_THREAD_ARM_CQ
-Wakeup the internal thread for each packet that the CQ recieve.
+Wakeup the internal thread for each packet that the CQ receive.
 Poll and process the packet and bring it to the socket layer.
-This can minimize latency in case of a busy application which is not available to recieve the packet when it arrived.
+This can minimize latency in case of a busy application which is not available to receive the packet when it arrived.
 However, this might decrease performance in case of high pps rate application.
 Default value is 0 (Disabled)